Additional information -- Frequently Asked Questions

 My child has a food allergy.
 Are you able to accommodate a change in diet?

-Your child will need a doctors note for most food substitutions.
-With the doctors information on file, we will provide an appropriate substitution (example, if your child is allergic to eggs, we will subsitute a different protein such as chicken or cheese.)
+Your child will need an allergy test and doctor's note for most food substitutions.
+With the doctor's information on file, we will provide an appropriate substitution (example, if your child is allergic to eggs, we will substitute a different protein such as chicken or cheese.)
 This is regulated by the USDA food program that oversees our child care, so we will be turning in the documentation and confirming with them through the process.

 It's my child's birthday! (or other special occasion) Can I bring treats to share with the group?

-1) All food served to the children is prepared meeting food safety standards (I have received training and obtained CA Food Handlers Card).
-To consistently meet this standard, any food brought by families to share with the group must be store bought (this can include purchased bakery items).
+2) All food served to the children is prepared meeting food safety standards (I have received training and obtained CA Food Handlers Card).
+To consistently meet this standard, any food brought by families to share with the group must be store-bought.

-2) It is very important to please speak with me first so that we can discuss any allergies or limitations that children in care may have.
+3) It is very important to please speak with me first so that we can discuss any allergies or limitations that children in care may have.
+(Please check each time as the children being served may have changed.)

 Where can I get help paying for childcare?